achristen/Gridded-Turbulent-Source-Area/README.md

 Purpose: Calculate and output a 2D gridded turbulent source areas following the [Kormann and Meixner (2000)](#korman) analytical source area model.
 Visualize footprints in Google Earth as .kml Files.

-Example of a footprint visualzied as heat map at the Canadian BC-Campbell River 1988 Douglas-fir <href="https://fluxnet.ornl.gov/site/122">CA-Ca3 Fluxnet Site</a>:
+Example of a cumulative long-term footprint (entire year 2015) visualzied as heat map at the Canadian BC-Campbell River 1988 Douglas-fir <href="https://fluxnet.ornl.gov/site/122">CA-Ca3 Fluxnet Site</a>:

 ![](example_heatmap.png)